Senior School

 Sam Kershler

 Sam began his teaching role at Giant Steps Sydney in 2013, and moved to Melbourne in 2016 as part of the team to establish the Giant Steps Melbourne site.
 He has worked across the primary and secondary curricula to support students across all areas of their school-life.
-In 2021, Sam worked with the team to establish the Adult Autism Service program in Melbourne.
+In 2021, Sam worked with the team to establish the Adult Autism Service program in Melbourne and has also worked as a Behaviour Support Practitioner.

 We provide an innovative and individualised education and therapy program for each student.